Simon-Renault/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 date: 2020-03-29
 project_date: 2020-03-24T00:00:00.000+00:00
 thumbnail: https://simon-renault-dev-bucket.s3.eu-west-2.amazonaws.com/anna-portfolio/:filename/cover.jpg
-title: Happy List - Become independent from screens
+title: Happier - Become independent from screens
 intro: In an article published in 2018, Head of Localization Salvatore “Salvo” Giammarresi explained the importance of prioritizing globalization efforts at Airbnb.
 Now, fresh off the heels of a major localization milestone, we’re revisiting the topic, asking